All Episodes

 Their profits in gasoline are so small that they are not worth the hassle to earn.

-And so they're gonna sell them.
+And so they're going to sell them.

-You talk about windfall profits.
+Again, I ask, you talk about windfall profits.

 Have we ever investigated the obscene profits of beer manufacturers?